microsoft/PowerApps-Samples/cds/orgsvc/C#/IsSystemAdminCustomAPI/README.md

 1. In this browser tab, compose the following URL using your Web API Url and the `systemuserid` value: <br />
     `https://<your org url>/api/data/v9.2/systemusers(<The systemuserid value>)/Microsoft.Dynamics.CRM.sample_IsSystemAdmin`<br />
     You must include the `Microsoft.Dynamics.CRM` namespace because this is a bound function.
 More information: [Bound Functions](https://docs.microsoft.com/powerapps/developer/data-platform/webapi/use-web-api-functions#bound-functions)
-1. You should see results like the following:<br />
+1. You should see results like the following when you send the request:<br />

 ```
 {